anshbargoti/Docker-Compose-Project/README.md

 ```
 docker-compose stop
 ```
-   #### Volumes :
-All our data will be permanent if we mount a volume to the folders where OwnCloud and MySQL stores data.
-The data will remain permanent if any of the container terminates.
-For that you have to create volumes first.

    #### Depends_on :
-OwnCloud uses database server.
+OwnCloud and Wordpress uses database server.
 We have to specify which database container it should depend on.
    #### Ports :
 To expose our container to outside world by using PAT.